-Here at High on Hooking we do “not so traditional” rug hooking.
-That is, the mats and rugs aren’t necessarily fashioned using only woolen strips or yarn.
+Here at High on Hooking we do “not so traditional” rug hooking and stitching.
+That is, the art isn’t necessarily fashioned using only woolen strips or yarn.
 I prefer to use old textiles (especially old t-shirts and bed sheets!), funky fabrics, and notions like yarns and ribbon.
-Cutting cloth strips by hand to a fairly broad width gives each mat a bit of a rustic and bulky charm, creating something you can really sink your toes into.
+Cutting cloth strips by hand to a fairly broad width gives each hooked mat a bit of a rustic and bulky charm, creating something you can really sink your toes into.
 They look good on the wall too.
-Don’t forget to try them on benches and tables
+Don’t forget to try them on benches and tables.

 An important note:

-Because I tend to be pretty busy, my blog posts have been limited in the past year.
-To see what I’m up to on a daily basis, please see my Instagram page.
-I’ll be honest, given Meta’s recent policy changes and the crap that shows up in my feeds these days, I am actively exploring other platforms.
+Because I tend to be pretty busy, my blog posts have been limited for a while now.
+To find out what I’m up to on a daily basis, please see my Instagram page.
+I’ll be honest, given Meta’s policy changes and the crap that shows up in my feeds these days, I am actively exploring other platforms.

-Let’s all practice PATIENCE and, especially, KINDNESS for the rest of 2025 and into.
+Let’s all practice PATIENCE and, especially, KINDNESS.
 The world continues to have a tough time of it; let’s share beauty and the best humanity has to offer.
+And make art!
+Creativity is life-affirming.
+(And often subversive too. :))

 Laura